hrvthzslt/personal-site/content/posts/changing-between-window-managers-without-a-display-manager.md

 draft: false
 ---

 This is my **BTW** moment.
 I use **Debian** with **dwm**, without any desktop environment.
-I don't want to change, but if I want to experiment it can be annoying without a Display Manager.
+I don't want to change, but if I want to experiment, it can be annoying without a Display Manager.

 <!--more-->

-There is a good chance, that you live a well adjusted life and don't know what half of these words mean.
+There is a good chance that you live a well-adjusted life and don't know what half of these words mean.

 - **Window Manager**: The program that manages the windows on your screen.
 It's responsible for drawing the borders, moving the windows, etc.
-- **Display Manager**: A very bad name for login screen.
+- **Display Manager**: A very bad name for a login screen.

-Display Managers comes with a Desktop Environment.
+Display Managers come with a Desktop Environment.
 Speaking of which:

 - **Desktop Environment**: A collection of programs that work together to provide a consistent user experience.
 It includes a Window Manager, a File Manager, a Panel, etc.